Deep Learning in the Sequence Space: Application to heterogeneous households and heterogeneous firms

 \subsubsection{Asset markets}

-Households trade claims on the aggregate of \emph{existing} firms.
-They do not trade in specific firms but in claims to the dividends stream paid by all the existing firms.
-Aggregate asset demands of households is given by
+Households trade claims on the aggregate dividend stream of \emph{existing} firms.
+The aggregate asset demand of households is given by

 Market clearing requires that $\Theta^H_{t+1}= 1$.
 Firms take the stochastic discount factor as given.
-We assume that they use the stochastic discount factor of shareholder households weighted by their corresponding share holdings.
-For a specific realization of aggregate shocks in period $t+1$ and household $i$ with idiosyncratic labor endowment $e^i$ and shares $\theta^i$, we define its stochastic discount factor as
+We assume that firms use the intertemporal marginal rate of substitution of shareholder households weighted by their corresponding share holdings as the stochastic discount factor.
+For a specific realization of aggregate shocks in period $t+1$ and household $i$ with idiosyncratic labor endowment $e^i$ and shares $\theta^i$, we define its intertemporal marginal rate of substitution as

-where the expectations operator is taken over the realizations of idiosyncratic labor endowment, for a specific realization of aggregate shocks in period $t+1$.
+where the expectations operator is taken over the realizations of idiosyncratic labor endowment.
 The aggregate stochastic discount factor is given by